February 14, 2020

 When we asked if Tonya had any tips for other teachers on how to get their students excited about birds, her advice was to just dive in.
 She suggests putting up a feeder and showing them how to observe the birds.
 Helping guide students to be aware of the birds around them, and giving them opportunities to share what they see and learn can be a big help.
 She adds: With time and consistency, the awe takes over and [the students] will be teaching you.

-Thanks to all of the schools who entered this season’s contest!
-Over the course of the BirdSpotter contest, we randomly selected three teachers who use FeederWatch as a way to engage students with hands-on science.
-Winners received goodies from the Cornell Lab and a gift card from our sponsor Wild Birds Unlimited.
-Visit our BirdSpotter homepage for more information.
+Thanks to Tonya, her class, and to all of the schools who have entered our contest this year!
+The entry form is now closed.
+Tonya and other Feederwatch in the Classroom winners received goodies from the Cornell Lab and a gift card from our sponsor Wild Birds Unlimited.
+Visit our BirdSpotter homepage for more information

 There’s still time to sign up for the 2019-2020 FeederWatch season.
 Join between February 1 and April 3, 2020 to get the rest of this season plus the 2020-2021 season for one price!